NEw covid-19 update as of February 22, 2022

 3. Has your child experienced any of the following COVID-19 related signs or symptoms?
 These symptoms indicate a possible illness that may decrease the student’s ability to learn and also put them at risk for spreading illness to others (Temperature 100.4 degrees Fahrenheit or higher, sore throat, new uncontrolled cough that causes difficulty breathing (for students with chronic allergic/asthmatic cough, a change in their cough from baseline), diarrhea, vomiting, abdominal pain, or new onset of severe headache, especially with a fever)

 If yes, please notify your child’s Teacher or Family Advocate immediately.
-If you answered NO to Questions 1-3 and you do not have reason to believe that your child has been exposed to COVID-19, your child will be excused from school in accordance with the existing school illness policy (until symptom-free for 48 hours without medications).
+If you answered NO to Questions 1-2 and you do not have reason to believe that your child has been exposed to COVID-19, your child will be excused from school in accordance with the existing school illness policy (until symptom-free for 48 hours without medications).
 If additional signs or symptoms of COVID-19 develop, it is recommended that you consult with your child’s medical provider.
-If a COVID test is administered to anyone in the household and the results are positive, the Arkansas Dept of Health may provide guidance on when it is safe to return to school.
+If a COVID test is administered to anyone in the household and the results are positive, your child should remain out of school for 10 days from the first onset of symptoms or from the date of the positive test of a household member.
 If rapid test results are negative but the test is sent off to the lab for further testing, the child should remain at home until the secondary test results are received.
 At-home instructional materials will be prepared and provided to encourage at-home learning while your child is away from the center.

 Notice to Parents:

-Children who develop symptoms or become sick during the day will immediately be separated from their classmates and will need to be picked up immediately.
-If you or anyone in your household develops any of the symptoms listed on page 1, please stay home and notify your Teacher or Family Advocate immediately.
+Children who develop symptoms or become sick during the day will be separated from their classmates and will need to be picked up immediately.

 Students or family members diagnosed with COVID-19 should stay home, isolate themselves from others, monitor their health, and follow directions from their state or local health department.
 Questions regarding return to school should be jointly decided in consultation with parents or caregivers, school personnel, and the student’s healthcare provider.

-Children and adults when they are either eating or drinking.
+Children and adults are either eating or drinking.

 The narrow subset of individuals who cannot safely wear a mask because of a disability as defined by the Americans with Disabilities Act (ADA), consistent with U.S. Centers for Disease Control and Prevention (CDC) guidance on disability exemptions.